20steps/cordova-plugin-watch/README.md

 For the watch to be able to read the messages send by cordova you need to add MMWormhole to your WatchKit Extension in Xcode.

 #### Initialize
+We initialize MMWormhole with the *App Group* and an Identifier within this group, in case multiple Apps use the same *App Group*.
 ```
 wormhole = [[MMWormhole alloc] initWithApplicationGroupIdentifier:@"group.com.whatever" optionalDirectory:@"myIdentifier"];

 ```
 #### Send message
+We send messages over certain channels.
+These cannels are like events in JavaScript.
 ```
 [wormhole passMessageObject:@"my message text" identifier:@"myChannel"];
 ```

 #### Receive message
+We listen for messages on a certain channel.
 ```
 [wormhole listenForMessageWithIdentifier:@"myOtherChannel" listener:^(id message) {
   // my callback function